 Please note: A University representative or tradesperson may make an initial visit to assess the work needed and/or make the situation safe.
 The actual repair MAY NOT be done during that visit, but SHOULD be carried out within the above timescales.

 Accommodation, Catering and Events employees

-- Will give you at least 48 hours notice of property inspections, information gathering visits, PAT testing, fire alarm testing, fire equipment testing and other visits not connected with carrying out repairs.
+- Will give you at least 48 hours notice of property inspections and information gathering visits.
+PAT testing, fire alarm testing, fire equipment testing and other visits not connected with carrying out repairs.